Captanx52/mtahrir/README.md

 ### Version 1.0.0

 Initial commits and files created.
-There's still a lot to do!
+There's still a lot to do, but we're gearing up to announce version one very soon!

 ## Contributing